-Sale of the business: Business asset disposal relief (formerly entrepreneurs' relief) can reduce the tax rate on capital gains made from selling a business to just 10% currently (rising to 14% in 2025/26 and 18% thereafter), subject to a lifetime limit of £1 million.
+Sale of the business: Business asset disposal relief (formerly entrepreneurs' relief) can reduce the tax rate on capital gains made from selling a business to just 14% currently (rising to 18% from 2026/27), subject to a lifetime limit of £1 million.
 The rules surrounding the relief are complex and you should check the situation well in advance of any disposal.

 IHT business relief: You should make sure that, as far as practical, your will is designed to maximise the use of business relief, which from 2026/27 will be subject to a non-transferable £1 million total cap for business and agricultural 100% relief.
 Business relief can eliminate all IHT on some business interests.
 One consequence is that, from a purely IHT planning viewpoint, it might be best to leave any business interests in a specially structured trust rather than bequeathing them directly to your surviving spouse or partner.